‘Fire whirl’ caught on video during California blaze

 Fire whirls can vary in size from just a few inches to more than 500 feet in diameter.

-The Tennant Fire broke out June 28 near Mount Shasta in the Klamath National Forest and had burned 10,614 acres as of Wednesday, when when it was listed as 71-percent contained.
+The Tennant Fire broke out June 28 near Mount Shasta in the Klamath National Forest and had burned 10,614 acres as of Wednesday, when when it was listed as 71% contained.

 The National Weather Service tweeted that the fire whirl was likely the vortex that radar picked up on the 29th.